 The Samsung NU7100 and the Samsung NU6900 both have very similar performance.
 The Samsung NU7100 has better input lag that is important if you play video games or HDR video games.
 Also, the low input lag makes the NU7100 a slightly better choice for use as a PC monitor.
 On the other hand, the NU6900 has a marginally better response time, so fast action has less blur.

 If you've got a room with wide seating, then the LG UK6300 is a better choice due to the better viewing angles its IPS panel provides.
 If you are sitting directly in front of the TV, then the Samsung is a better choice.
-The Samsung NU6900 has better picture quality and is a better choice for movies in a dark room as it displays deeper blacks due to the better native contrast ratio and better black uniformity.
+The Samsung NU6900 has better picture quality and is a better choice for movies in a dark room as it displays deeper blacks due to the higher native contrast ratio and better black uniformity.
 The NU6900 can get brighter and is slightly better for watching TV shows.
 The LG UK6300, on the other hand, has better reflection handling for a room with many but not too bright lights.

 The TCL 5 Series S517 and the Samsung NU6900 both have very similar performance.
 The TCL S517 is a better choice for watching movies as it has better motion handling and can remove 24p judder from movies.
 On the other hand, the Samsung NU6900 has better black frame insertion performance and can make the image crisper which is important if you watch a lot of fast action sports.